 Largo 16 Ottobre 1943

-In the shadow of the Tempio Maggiore di Roma (Grand Synagogue of Rome) is Largo 16 Ottobre 1943, a small piazza whose name commemorates a dark moment in the history of the Eternal City,
+In the shadow of the Tempio Maggiore di Roma (Grand Synagogue of Rome) is Largo 16 Ottobre 1943, a small square whose name commemorates a dark moment in the history of the Eternal City,

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private walking tours of Rome.